DijendraKyada/NYC-Taxi-Analysis/README.md

 >![Average number of passenger by hour each day](/Images/Avg_Hour_Day_Passengers.png)

 Result:
-> __From the chat we can see that in this data set on any given day hour 5th has least number of people riding taxi in NYC and at hour 19th the most__
+> __From the chat we can see that in this dataset on average any given day, hour 5th has least number of people riding taxi in NYC and at hour 19th the most__

 #### 3. Average number of passenger by hour on a given day in a taxi